Yu the Great: Ancestry and early life

-Great Yu controls the waters
+A separate legend of Yu's birth is attested in an excavated manuscript, the provenance of which is provisionally assigned to the Warring States period.
+In this legend, Yu's mother became pregnant after consuming the grains of a Job's tears plant, and gave birth to him through her back after a three-year gestation period.

+Great Flood legend

 During the reign of Emperor Yao, the Chinese heartland was frequently plagued by floods that prevented further economic and social development.
 Yu's father, Gun, was tasked with devising a system to control the flooding.
 He spent more than nine years building a series of dikes and dams along the riverbanks, but all of this was ineffective, despite (or because of) the great number and size of these dikes and the use of a special self-expanding soil.
 As an adult, Yu continued his father's work and made a careful study of the river systems in an attempt to learn why his father's great efforts had failed.